-Competing methods exhibit notable stability in unstable environments such as Ant, Hopper, and Walker2d.
-However, the performance improvement is still not promising as they directly disregard off-policy samples through policy gradients or importance sampling.
-In detail, we observe that Geoff-PAC \citep{geoff_pac} and IPG \citep{ipg} perform best with similar performances among the competing algorithms, while RIS-Off-PAC \citep{ris} obtains the worst performance and ACE \citep{ace} remains in the middle.
-As discussed, RIS-Off-PAC \citep{ris} uses the action-value generated from the behavioral policy in the reward function to train the algorithm rather than from the target policy.
-However, the behavioral policy that generates the action-value is usually suboptimal throughout the learning process, which yields underperformed baselines.
-Moreover, the empirical performance of ACE \citep{ace} is limited to simple domains such as simple Markov chains or cart-pole balancing, as it was previously proposed for linear function approximation \citep{geoff_pac}.
-Its generalization to deep neural network function approximation, Geoff-PAC \citep{geoff_pac}, obtains an improved baseline performance, as expected.
-Although the emphatic approach in Geoff-PAC \citep{geoff_pac} can get an unbiased sample from the policy gradient, we believe its estimation of the policy gradient is still erroneous and insufficient for optimal performance.
-Finally, as stated by \cite{ipg}, IPG yields an on-policy deterministic actor-critic method when $v = 1$ is used.
-Our previous discussion suggests that a complete on-policy policy gradient can completely disregard the off-policy samples.
-However, off-policy samples may sometimes be beneficial depending on the task.
-Therefore, we do not observe the maximal performance by IPG \citep{ipg} but AC-Off-POC.
+Competing methods display significant stability in unstable environments such as Ant, Hopper, and Walker2d.
+However, the corresponding performance improvements fall short as they directly discard off-policy samples through policy gradients or IS.
+Detailed examination reveals that Geoff-PAC and IPG yield the best, comparable results among competitors, while RIS-Off-PAC underperforms, and ACE ranks midway.
+RIS-Off-PAC, using the action-value generated from the behavioral policy to train the algorithm, is typically suboptimal during the learning process, which results in below-par baselines.
+The empirical performance of ACE is confined to simpler domains such as simple Markov chains or cart-pole balancing, as it was initially proposed for linear function approximation.
+Geoff-PAC, its deep function approximation extension, produces better baseline performance, as expected.
+However, we posit that the PG estimation of Geoff-PAC, despite its unbiased sample from the policy gradient, is still inaccurate and insufficient for an optimal performance.
+Lastly, IPG results in an on-policy deterministic actor-critic method when $v = 1$ is employed~\citep{ipg}.
+Our earlier discussion proposes that a complete on-policy PG can completely disregard off-policy samples.
+Nevertheless, off-policy samples can sometimes prove beneficial, depending on the task.
+Therefore, the maximal performance observed is not by IPG, but rather by AC-Off-POC.